tfpf/WSLNotify/dotfiles/README.md

 * `.xsessionrc` is a feature of Linux distributions based on Debian.
 For others, consider using `.xsession`.
 (Even better: set the locale using `localectl`, or modify one of `/etc/default/locale` and `/etc/locale.conf`.)
-* An hourglass is printed by the command timer in `.bash_aliases`; if this is correctly displayed, `sudo apt install fonts-noto` should fix the problem.
+* An hourglass is printed by the command timer in `.bash_aliases`; if it is not rendered properly, `sudo apt install fonts-noto` should fix the problem.